 - Drag the Wooden Stick over the Courier Bag

-- Select the option 'Create Improvised Leather Backpack from Leather Courier Bag and'
+- Select the option "Create Improvised Leather Backpack from Leather Courier Bag"

 Tips and Suggestions

-- Due to the amount of space occupied by the pelts, it is often a good idea to find the rope and wooden stick first, and then go hunting.
-You can built the backpack right after you skin a quarter the animal.
+- Due to the amount of space occupied by the pelts, it is often a good idea to find the rope and wooden stick first and then go hunting.
+You can build the backpack right after you skin a quarter of the animal.

 - If you are having trouble finding a deer, go into a Deer Stand and change servers.
 A deer will often be in the field when you first come in the game.

 - Finding the Hunting Backpack is a good alternative to making your own backpack, but it found in areas that normally included an increased chance of bandits.